Corporate Governance & Equalities Training

 • Environmental and external risks.

-Against this backdrop over-aching risks a wide range of equality and diversity issues need to be considered from both an employment and service delivery perspective, including:
+Against this backdrop over-arching risks a wide range of equality and diversity issues need to be considered from both an employment and service delivery perspective, including:

 Do those at the top understand what is meant by the business or economic case for equality and diversity in terms of either employment or service delivery?
 What is the cost of doing something?
 What is the cost of not doing something?
 Success for an applicant in a tribunal can mean thousands of pounds being spent on preparation for the case and subsequent compensation.
 With the defeat often comes appalling local and national publicity damaging the corporate reputation of the whole organisation raising stringent questions about those in charge.
 And many discrimination claims bring about the waste of talent with an added detriment on further recruitment AND retention of those already employed.

 Legislation within the field of equal opportunities has evolved over time and continues to do so.
 It can be complex and there is a lot of it.
-Employers and service providers are not only bound by UK legislation but also by European Union Directives.
 Ignorance of these laws is not a defence.
 The concept of “Vicarious Liability” for any offensive discriminatory behaviour and conduct goes right to the top of the organisation.
 It follows clearly that the board will need to satisfy itself that everyone in the organisation is aware not only of their rights but also their associated responsibilities.
 Tribunal claims have been lost by employers because this balance was not achieved.
-But in other cases these liabilities have been considerably reduced and transferred to the offender when, under scrutiny, it emerges that hard headed policies with clear procedures were in place, that effective sustained training underpinned this provision and that fast track mechanisms were in place to alert the board about prevailing or imminent problems and issues.
+Clear policies and procedures need to be in place, underpinned by robust staff training and a fast-track mechanism in place to alert the board about prevailing or imminent problems and issues

-Building on all the foregoing range of risks, we take participants through a programme that includes the following dimensions:
+Building on the foregoing risks above, we take participants through a programme that includes the following dimensions:

 • Maintaining a long-term overview of the organisation and all its work.